Mahjongg Resources

 How long will it take for me to learn how to play Mahjongg?

 There are several aspects to becoming proficient at Mahjongg.
 First, players need to understand the steps of the game and the corresponding rules of play.
-Players also need to learn how to make strategic offensive and defensive decisions in support the hand they are trying to build and/or to block opponents’ ability to build their hand.
+Players also need to learn how to make strategic offensive and defensive decisions in support of the hand they are trying to build and/or to block opponents’ ability to build their hand.
 Taking classes taught by a qualified instructor will give you the fundamentals you need and the ability to enjoy playing the game fairly quickly.
-With regular practice, play with others, and more instruction if you are so inclined, you will solidify your knowledge of the game and play will become easier and more rewarding.
+With regular practice, play with others, and more instruction if you are so inclined, you will solidify your knowledge of the game and play will become easier and even more rewarding.
 Over time you will gain deeper insight on how to play more strategically, making you an even stronger player.
 Mahjongg can provide a lifetime of enjoyment and fun as you progress over time from being a good player to a great one.

 What are some of the benefits of playing Mahjongg?

-Enjoy socializing.
+• Enjoy socializing.
 Playing Mahjongg creates new opportunities and reasons to socialize and expands your social circle, activities that are essential to a long and healthy life.
 The enduring cultural significance and global embrace of Mahjongg are evidence of the universal appeal of building community around shared interests.

-Improve brain function.
+• Improve brain function.
 A 2020 study posted in the National Library of Medicine concluded “playing Mahjong for 12 weeks improved executive function in elderly people with mild cognitive impairment (MCI).
 Because Mahjong is a simple, low-cost entertainment activity, it could be widely applied to slow down or reverse the progression of cognitive decline in people with MCI, including those with traumatic brain injury.”

-Reduce stress.
+• Reduce stress.
 Playing Mahjongg trains your mind and helps build patience.
 It also gets your mind off other pressing matters because of the need to focus on the game, thus reducing stress associated with those matters (at least for the duration of the game!)

-Have fun!
+• Have fun!
 Playing Mahjongg is loads of fun.
 And Mahjongg is a better/healthier alternative to social media.

 How in the world do you spell Mahjongg?

 The way you spell Mahjongg depends on where you are playing and which game you are playing.
 In the U.S., it is most often spelled Mah Jongg, Mahjongg or Mahjong.
 In other parts of the world there are many variations, including Chung Fa, Macheuk, Ma Chong and Ma Que, to name a few.
 Regardless of spelling, the game involves similar rules and play.
+Barbara opted to spell Mahjongg with two “g’s” as a nod the original US spelling and an acknowledgement to the National Mah Jongg League for its historic and ongoing contributions to the game.

 Useful links